John Grigg: "The Monarchy Today"

-Reaction and controversy
+In an August 1957 article, "The Monarchy Today", Grigg argued his opinions on the young Queen Elizabeth II and her Court.
 Grigg's article was featured in the national press, and caused an international furore in which he was criticised by, amongst others, Geoffrey Fisher, the Archbishop of Canterbury.
 Within the first two days of the controversy that followed its publication, Grigg was invited to discuss his article with Martin Charteris, the Queen's assistant private secretary.
 During a political meeting at Eton thirty years later, Charteris publicly thanked Grigg for his work: "You did a great service to the monarchy and I'm glad to say so publicly."

 At the time in 1957, as Lord Altrincham, Grigg was denounced by Altrincham Town Council for his views.
 A statement issued by the Council on 6 August stated: "We the elected representatives of the ratepayers of this Ancient Town of Altrincham present at this informal meeting most strongly deplore the article written by Lord Altrincham and wish to completely disassociate this borough from the comments and statements contained in that article.
 At the same time we desire that it should be known by her Majesty the Queen that no town has a greater sense of loyalty and devotion to the Crown than the borough of Altrincham."

 At the start of the controversy, Grigg was invited by Granada Television to be interviewed on their news programme Impact.
 The interview took place on the evening of 6 August 1957, and was conducted by Robin Day.
 Grigg defended his article in front of Day, stating that he did not wish to apologise or retract what he had written, but saying that he did regret that anyone should have thought he was hostile to the Queen.
 He said that his aim had been to bring about a change in the atmosphere which surrounded the Queen and the Monarchy across the whole country.

 After the interview, Grigg left Television House in the company of Ludovic Kennedy.
 As the two of them came out onto the street, Philip Kinghorn Burbidge, a member of the far-right, extreme-nationalist League of Empire Loyalists, came up to them and slapped Grigg's face, saying: "Take that from the League of Empire Loyalists."
 Burbidge, who was 64 years old, was taken away by the police.
 Grigg said of the incident: "There was no strength behind the blow.
 I have not had to have any attention.
 There were quite a lot of bystanders who saw this happen.
 They all seemed tremendously friendly towards me."